jmineroff/Domino-Launchpad-Quickstart/README.md

 ### Lab 1.3 - Add Data Source

-We will now add a data connection defined by the admin of our project to later query in data.
+We will now add a data connection to the project so we can query data.
 To do so - navigate to the Data tab of your projects.
 If you're taken to the Domino Datasets view, please click on the Data Sources view instead and click on 'Add a Data Source'

-Select the 'domino-winequality-workshop' s3 bucket connection and click add to project

 <!-- ![image](readme_images/AddDataSource.png) -->